OpenCilk/www.opencilk.org/src/doc/reference/glossary/knot.md

 outgoing strand, it is a *sync knot*.
 A
-Cilk program does not produce serial knots or knots with both multiple incoming and multiple outgoing strands
+Cilk program does not produce serial knots or knots with both multiple incoming and multiple outgoing strands.